tandersn/align_HV_sync/README.md

 # align_HV_sync
-Simple script to read in a 40msps CVBS flie and line up syncs.
+Script to read in a 40msps CVBS flie and line up syncs.

 NOTE: this program should probalby be written in C/C++.
 It is written in Perl because that is what i am most fluent in, and needed to get the task done quickly.
 Sorry ;).